Shooting of San Francisco 49ers rookie renews attention on crime in city as mayor seeks reelection

 Breed’s main contender, Mark Farrell, a former interim San Francisco mayor and former city supervisor, took to social media shortly after the attack on Pearsall to criticize Breed.
 Farrell is running a campaign focused on public safety — a top concern among San Francisco voters — and says he will clear all large tent encampments and beef up police staffing.

-“Enough is enough,” Farrell posted on X. “If we want public safety in San Francisco, then we need change in City Hall.”
+“Enough is enough,” Farrell posted on the social platform X. “If we want public safety in San Francisco, then we need change in City Hall.”

 Other critics pointed out the case on social media and said it showed people need to watch what they wear when walking around the city.
 In Los Angeles, police warned people wearing expensive jewelry they could become targets for thieves after a long string of brazen smash-and-grab thefts and robberies of people wearing expensive watches or jewelry in the Los Angeles region.

 The response to the attack against Pearsall echoed that seen after the killing last year of Cash App founder Bob Lee, whose fatal stabbing shocked the tech industry.
-Lee’s death further enflamed debate over public safety in San Francisco Twitter’s owner Elon Musk took to the social media site to post that “violent crime in SF is horrific and even if attackers are caught, they are often released immediately.”
+Lee’s death further enflamed debate over public safety in San Francisco, with top tech entrepreneurs posting about the killing on social media.

 Nima Momeni, a tech consultant who knew Lee, was charged in his killing and is awaiting trial.

-The condition of the 17-year-old suspect, who was transported to the same hospital, has not been disclosed.
-The young male suspect is a resident of Tracy, California, about 60 miles (100 kilometers) east of San Francisco, police said.
+The condition of the suspect, who was transported to the same hospital, has not been disclosed.
+The young male suspect is a resident of Tracy, a city about 60 miles (100 kilometers) east of San Francisco, police said.

-The teenage suspect was arrested about a block away from where he allegedly confronted Pearsall.
-He was barefoot after his slip-on sandals fell off during the struggle with the football player, the Chronicle reported.
+He was arrested about a block away from where he allegedly confronted Pearsall.

 Lynch thanked San Francisco Sgt.
 Joelle Harrell, who is married to Sgt.
 Frank Harrell, and was the first officer on the scene after she heard gunshots and rushed to the area.
 She told reporters she gave Pearsall immediate treatment and kept him calm.